Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

 = Unreleased =
+* Add smart shipping defaults to all countries for Woo Express sites #1276
 * Hide "Choose your theme" task when customize-store feature flag is enabled #1356

 = 2.2.23 =